evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/CallResult.md

 > `optional` **amountSpent**: `bigint`

-The amount of ether used by this transaction
+The amount of ether used by this transaction.
+Does not include l1 fees

 ### baseFee?